DevAjaySharma/GartnerAssignmentQA/README.md

 # GartnerAssignmentQA
-QA Assignment

-# Identify end-to-end scenarios and build test plans in English for our platform:
+Identify end-to-end scenarios and build test plans in English for our platform:

 # Happy Test Scenarios :-